Seeking ideas for different classroom desk arrangements to try?

-This is one of these classroom desk arrangements that encourage students to work together but also allows them to work independently.
+This layout encourages students to work together but also allows them to work independently.

-The teacher can also continue to observe students from the teacher’s desk and easily reach them in order to provide more guidance when needed.
+The teacher can observe students from the teacher’s desk and easily reach them in order to provide more guidance when needed.

 A classroom desk arrangement for 20 students or more, this one is a classic: simple rows and columns.